 Looking for a fun way to decorate with succulents?
 Try planting them in an Ikea cart!
 With this simple Ikea kitchen cart hack you’ll be able to easily move your plants and it makes for a great small space or vertical garden.

 Succulents in a cupcake stand

-Create a “succulent stand” by placing succulents in a cupcake stand or display.
-It’s a temporary arrangement, but it’s perfect for a baby shower, bridal shower or any other event!
-Plus, the succulents can be used again or planted elsewhere when you’re done.
+Create a “succulent stand” by placing succulents or cuttings in a cupcake stand.
+It's a temporary arrangement, but it's perfect for a baby shower, bridal shower or any other event!
+Plus, the succulents can be used again or planted elsewhere when you're done.

 It would be fun to mix in some cupcakes too if you were using it for an event such as a wedding or bridal shower.
 It would make a great table centerpiece!